Razat94/learnSEO/README.md

 <h4>**Websites must include a fast load speed, be easy of use, and have compelling UI on any device**</h4>

-- [ ] Make sure pages load fast (google has a tool).
-Can be done by:
+- [ ] Make sure pages load fast.
+[This source](https://moz.com/learn/seo/page-speed) says that it can be done by:
-	- Try to compress large images for optimal page speeds.
+	- Compressing large images for optimal page speeds.
-	- Minify CSS, JavaScript, and HTML.
-Don't write crappy code that doesn't work.
+	- Minifing CSS, JavaScript, and HTML code.
-	- Reduce redirects
+	- Reduce how many redirects a page can have.

 Here are two ways I like to test a websites speed:
 [Googles pagespeed test](https://developers.google.com/speed/pagespeed/insights/) and